 I've been reading up on the challenges of gluten free dessert making, but these were so easy to make and are so forgiving - I highly recommend them!
 So delicious and so easy to make!

-And here is a quick step-by-step photo tutorial.
-Heat the frying pan until very hot.
+First, heat the frying pan until very hot.
 Grease the pan with non-stick spray or just grease it with butter - do it only once, before the first crepe.
 There is no need to grease the pan before each crepe, only before you pour the first one - just make sure the pan is heated well and continues to be very hot.
 I like to use the good quality stainless steel skillet like you see on the photos.
 You can also use non-stick pan.
-Pour about 1/4 cup of the crepe batter into the very hot and greased only once frying pan:
+Pour about ¼ cup of the crepe batter into the very hot and greased only once frying pan:

-Roll the pan from side to side just enough to cover the bottom of the pan evenly with a thin layer of crepe batter:
+Foll the pan from side to side just enough to cover the bottom of the pan evenly with a thin layer of crepe batter:

 Cook the crepe on one side until liquid evaporates.
 When you first pour the batter onto the frying pan, the crepe batter will be wet in the frying pan but gradually bubbles will form and batter will start to dry.
 When it’s all bubbles and no liquid batter – it’s time to flip!

 To flip the crepe, use the spatula to pick up the sides of the crepe around its circumference, gradually reaching towards the center of the crepe from all sides, until the crepe separates from the pan:

 And, now you're cooking it on the other side.
 You can see how nice and toasted the first side looks.
 It takes only a minute or less to cook the crepe on the second side, especially if your pan is very hot: